-FPDS, or the Federal Procurement Data System, is the central real-time database for government contracting transactions.
+FPDS, also known as FPDS NG, or the Federal Procurement Data System, is the central real-time database for government contracting transactions.
 The system is meant to ensure trust and transparency in federal spending.
 FPDS is the most comprehensive and definitive source for government contracting transparency data, although it does not contain all awards (we’ll touch on that below).
-The award information in FPDS is used by the President, Congress, GAO and other agencies to form policy decisions and to report on trends.
+The award information in FPDS is used by the President, Congress, GAO, and other agencies to form policy decisions and to report on trends.

-It’s best to think of FPDS as a giant checkbook for the federal government.
+It’s best to think of FPDS NG as a giant checkbook for the federal government.
 Each transaction is simply a payment or modification from an account to a payee.
-In addition to basic transaction information like amount, account and awardee, there are many meta data elements such as socioeconomic indicators, set-aside preferences, awardee registration details and much more.
+In addition to basic transaction information like amount, account, and awardee, there are many meta data elements such as socioeconomic indicators, set-aside preferences, awardee registration details, and more.

 The comprehensive transaction information is structured in xml format, defined on the FPDS website.

 Yes, FPDS archives can be found at fpds.gov in zip format.
 Due to the size of the archives, it can be cumbersome to process/import archives into a local database.
 For active research, we recommend using a platform like Federal Compass.
 We import transactions from FPDS daily, so you’re always up to date with the latest award and spending trends.